Smedley Butler: Quantico

-Following the war, he became commanding general of the Marine barracks at Marine Corps Base Quantico, Virginia.
-At Quantico he transformed the wartime training camp into a permanent Marine post.
+Following the war, in 1919, he became commanding general of the Marine barracks at Marine Corps Base Quantico, Virginia.
+At Quantico, he transformed the wartime training camp into a permanent Marine post.
 He directed the Quantico camp's growth until it became the "showplace" of the Corps.
-Butler won national attention by taking thousands of his men on long field marches, many of which he led from the front, to Gettysburg and other Civil War battle sites, where they conducted large-scale re-enactments before crowds of distinguished spectators.
+Butler won national attention by taking thousands of his men on long field marches (many of which he led from the front) to Gettysburg and other Civil War battle sites, where they conducted large-scale re-enactments before crowds of distinguished spectators.

-During a training exercise near the Wilderness battlefield in Virginia in 1921, he was told by a local farmer that Stonewall Jackson's arm was buried nearby, to which he replied, "Bosh!
+In 1921, during a training exercise near the Wilderness battlefield in Virginia, he was told by a local farmer that Stonewall Jackson's arm was buried nearby, to which he replied, "Bosh!
 I will take a squad of Marines and dig up that spot to prove you wrong!"
 Butler found the arm in a box.
-He later replaced the wooden box with a metal one, and reburied the arm.
-He left a plaque on the granite monument marking the burial place of Jackson's arm; the plaque is no longer on the marker but can be viewed at the Chancellorsville Battlefield visitor's center.
+He later replaced the wooden box with a metal one and reburied the arm.
+He left a plaque on the granite monument marking the burial place of Jackson's arm; the plaque is no longer on the marker, but it can be viewed at the Chancellorsville Battlefield visitor center.